 “What are the organizations that are making the most progress doing?
 Which of those are things you might want to try?
 I’m not talking about ‘if you do a lot of events you’ll be as rich as Texas Tribune’, but the practices that underlie that,” and help individual news startups that are growing how to identify ways to grow.

-There are a few lessons we can take from high performers, says McLellan.
+There are a few lessons we can take from high performers, said McLellan.
 The number one common factor among the successful sites is simple: they treat it like a business.
 “You’ve gotta achieve some discipline, even if you’re really small, and even if you’re only one person.
 You have to achieve balance in how you allocate your resources — if all of it’s going into editorial, you can change.”

-It’s critical for organizations to maintain a surplus, McLellan says: “If you have that, when the really cool project comes along, you can go for it.”
-Customer relationships are really important too, she says.
+It’s critical for organizations to maintain a surplus, McLellan said: “If you have that, when the really cool project comes along, you can go for it.”
+Customer relationships are really important too, she said.
 “I know a lot of you don’t want to hear about ProPublica, because they have a lot of money, they’re the unicorn.
 But if you talk with Dick Tofel who runs ProPublica, he’ll tell you ‘I’m running a small business.
 I have 50 employees.”

-Ruffin Prevost of Yellowstone Gate talks about setting those priorities.
+Ruffin Prevost of Yellowstone Gate talked about setting those priorities.
 “It’s easy when you cover a geography the size of Delaware and Connecticut combined to pull back from a few things.
 Once I realized that no one really cared if I covered everything everybody else covered, it allowed me to focus on the content that worked.”

-“What if we did one less story in a day,” says Michele.
+“What if we did one less story in a day,” said McLellan.
 “What would it hurt?”
 The resources spent on those could be reallocated to activities that make the business more sustainable.
 It takes a shift in mindset, one that moves people from thinking of themselves only as journalists, and instead think of themselves as community publishers.
 Teresa at MyEdmondsNews.com said, “I used to pay so much attention to the content, and to the writing, and to all the things that I love, but eventually I realized that I had to keep sustainability at the top of my mind, and that changed how I approached everything I do.”

 Foundation funding isn’t the answer, says McLellan.
 “Nobody I talk to at a foundation says that [grants] are a long-term source of revenue.”
 Sites like MinnPost are down to 20% of revenue from grants, says McLellan.
 Investigative sites that don’t feature daily content and instead publish investigative packages every month or six weeks have bigger challenges, says McLellan.